kovidgoyal/calibre/manual/faq.rst

 then import it on another computer.
 First let's see how to export the data:

   * Right click the calibre icon in the main calibre toolbar and select :guilabel:`Export/import all calibre data`.
+Note that if there is currently a device connected, this menu option will not be available -- so, disconnect any connected devices.
 Then click the button labelled :guilabel:`Export all your calibre data`.
 You will see a list of all your calibre libraries.
 Click OK and choose an empty folder somewhere on your computer.
 The exported data will be saved in this folder.
 Simply copy this